 In the same piece, The Daily Mail found 87 percent of women would rather treat the signs of their midlife hormonal changes naturally.
-That’s where we come in!😀 We’re all about treating meno (perimenopausal/menopausal) symptoms naturally.
-That may be through our best selling, all-natural EstroG-100TM or through wholesome nutrition, mindfulness and knowledge.menopause-related anxiety and depression is often misdiagnosed as a clinical case when actually it’s your hormones doing an unhappy dance Click To Tweet
+That’s where we come in!
+We’re all about treating meno (perimenopausal/menopausal) signs naturally.
+This might be through our best selling, all-natural products or through wholesome nutrition, mindfulness and knowledge.menopause-related anxiety and depression are often misdiagnosed as clinical cases when actually it’s your hormones doing an unhappy dance Click To Tweet

 34 Signs of Menopause

-There are 34 acknowledged symptoms of menopause from the well-known hot flushes, to things like aching joints, sleeplessness, incontinence, itchiness and dry vagina.
+There are 34 acknowledged signs of menopause from the well-known hot flushes, to things like aching joints, sleeplessness, incontinence, itchiness and dry vagina.
 These things can be very debilitating.
 Most of us know what it’s like to go without sleep (hideous!) and the aching joints can stop our usual activities.

 Is This You Too?

 For many of us the low mood and anxiety are devastating.
 I was crying all the time, not wanting to go anywhere and not eating.
 Since I’ve been researching this I know I’m not alone, there are loads of women experiencing this right now.
-Science shows this is quite common during the meno years – from perimenopause through to menopause itself.
+Science shows this is quite common during the meno years – from perimenopause through to post-menopause.

-That’s why I wanted to share the info from the Daily Mail – it reflected my story and what I’m discovering is the story of many others.
-They also reported a quarter of women reported suffering from extreme fatigue, while nearly a third said their mood was affected, triggering tears and sudden emotional outbursts.
+That’s why I felt it’s important to share this information with you – so if you relate you know you’re not alone.
+The research also reported that a quarter of women experienced extreme fatigue, while nearly a third – a third! – said their mood was affected, triggering tears and sudden emotional outbursts.
 If you can relate you might take comfort in knowing you’re not alone.

 Why We Experience Mood Swings et al.